settylab/atac_metacell_utilities/README.md

 Other log files can be accessed in the `.snakemake/log` directory, although they are not very informative.

 *Improved logging is in progress.*

+## References

+The custom MOTIF annotations are based off of an idea called *in silico ChIP-seq* introduced in [this paper](https://www.biorxiv.org/content/10.1101/2022.06.15.496239v1)